 The Abbey of Lindores Abbey has only very recently been confirmed to be the birthplace of Scotch Whisky.
 It was founded in 1191 by David Earl of Huntingdon, on land overlooking the Estuary of the River Tay, given to him by his brother King William I.

-Lindores Abbey Distillery is a must visit to learn about the history of the monks and Royals who settled on the banks of the River.
-You can also enjoy a tour of the whisky distillery, make your own aqua vitae and attend one of their spectacular events if you’re lucky enough to get tickets.
+Lindores Abbey Distillery is a destination we strongly suggest you visit when you stay in self catering accommodation in Fife.
+Learn about the history of the monks and Royals who settled on the banks of the River.
+You can also enjoy a tour of the whisky distillery, make your own Aqua Vitae and attend one of their spectacular events.

 When walking through the village of Newburgh you could visit the Laing Museum or take a stroll down the the waterfront which has spectacular views up and down the River Tay.
 You will see the largest reedbeds in Britain which are home to the rare Bearded Tits.

 It’s a lovely friendly village with all the services you need.
-You will easily find a butcher, post office, fuel garage, shop, beautician and bakery all on the main high street.
-There are two café’s and a flourishing art scene.
+You will easily find a butcher, post office, fuel garage, shop and bakery on the main high street.
+There is a flourishing art scene.
 We recommend you visit:

-The Sun Gallery – Exhibits collections of original paintings, sculptures, furniture, ceramics, jewellery, glass art, art cards and limited edition prints.
+The Sun Gallery – Exhibits collections of original paintings, sculptures, ceramics, jewellery, art cards and limited edition prints.